wucdbm/menu-builder-bundle/README.md

 - Should be possible to use the builder via an iframe, which makes it convenient to be integrated into any sort of administration panels.
 - There should be a button to import any new routes.
 - Also save the route pattern
+- The ability to get all the menus at once

 ## Usage